Ivan Sekyra

-Ivan Sekyra (1 October 1952, Prague, Czechoslovakia − 30 June 2012, Prague, Czech Republic) was a Czech rock guitarist, singer, songwriter, director, and screenwriter.
+Ivan Sekyra (1 October 1952 − 30 June 2012) was a Czech rock guitarist, singer, songwriter, director, and screenwriter.
 He learned to play the violin as a child.
 In 1978, he graduated from the Faculty of Mechanical Engineering at the University of Life Sciences in Prague.
 In 1976, he co-founded the group Abraxas.
 Later, he was a member of Projektil and Drakar.
 He eventually founded the heavy metal band Silent Garden.